sjkp/Microsoft-teams-docs/teams/setup.md

 ## Turn on Microsoft Teams for your organization

-During the preview period, for Microsoft Teams to be available in Office 365 for your organization, someone with administrative rights in your organization must turn on the Teams service.
+During the preview period, for Microsoft Teams to be available in Office 365 for your organization, someone with administrative rights in your organization must turn on the Microsoft Teams service.
 If you are working with an Office 365 Developer subscription, then by default you are an administrator of that organization.

 Administrators need to use the Office 365 Admin Portal to enable Microsoft Teams for your organization.